thoto/ansible-role-strongswan/README.md

 # ansible-role-strongswan
-ansible role to setup strongswan ipsec including public key authentication
+ansible role to setup strongswan IPsec including public key authentication

-# Variables
+## Variables

-This role stores its configuration inside two single variables providing a list of X.509 certificate authorities inside the `ipsec_cas` and connections using those CAs inside `ipsec_conns` variable.
+This role fetches its configuration from two variables providing a list of X.509 certificate authorities inside the `ipsec_cas` variable and connections using those CAs inside `ipsec_conns` variable.
 Thereby you can configure connections and enforcing security parameters at a central point without caring about missing configuration of connections at per host level and